MicrosoftDocs/VBA-Docs/api/Excel.Workbook.ActiveSlicer.md

 ## Remarks

-If you do not specify a **Workbook** object, this property returns the active slicer in the active workbook.
+If you don't specify a **Workbook** object, this property returns the active slicer in the active workbook.